 This is a Chinese custom to celebrate a baby’s first month.
 The wedding guests were left in shock.
 Some laugh at him for getting the date wrong, as Elaine’s child was due only in January.
 On November 18 (the next Thursday), his words were prophetic as around midnight, she checked into a hospital to deliver a premature baby girl through a Caesarian operation.
 As Jackie said about drinking in early 1999 – Water can help a boat sail but it can also sink it.
-While there was a time when fans preferred My Father is a Hero to High Risk in terms of modern Jing/Jet collaborations, this has changed.
+While there was a time when most fans preferred My Father is a Hero to High Risk in terms of modern Jing/Jet collaborations, this has changed.
 Even Jackie agreed (albeit indirectly) when talking to Winnie Chung for the South China Morning Post in February of 1999: “It is tough.
 I’m not like others who can have so much freedom in making their films.
 We all know dirty jokes are the funniest and violent scenes are always easy to shoot.
 Making an action film without violence is really difficult; staying away from dirty jokes is not easy.”